codebots-dev/codebots/docs/examples/sshbot.rst

 ********************************************************************************
-Create a bot to deploy your application to the server using SSH
+Create a bot to deploy your application to a server using git
 ********************************************************************************

 This example shows how to set-up a bot to ease deploy your application on the